B2B Sales Strategy27 min read

 The Volume Trap

 According to the Salesforce State of Sales report (6th Edition, 2024), sellers spend just 30% of their time actually selling.
 The rest goes to admin, research, and outreach that produces nothing.
-Cold email response rates have dropped from 8.5% in 2019 to just 4.0% in 2025 — more than halved in six years.
+Cold email response rates have dropped from 8.5% in 2019 to just 4.0% in 2025, more than halved in six years.
 The volume approach worked when inboxes were less crowded.
-In 2026, it's a race to the bottom.
+In 2026, it is a race to the bottom.

 The Targeting Problem

 Static lists capture who someone is.
 They tell you nothing about where that person is in their buying journey right now.
-This is the difference between firmographic data and intent data — and it's the difference between spray-and-pray and signal-driven outreach.
+This is the difference between firmographic data and intent data, and it is the difference between spray-and-pray and signal-driven outreach.

 The Messaging Obsession

 Sales teams spend enormous energy on messaging.
 A/B testing subject lines.
 Workshopping opening lines.
 Testing different CTAs.
-And while messaging matters, it's optimizing the wrong variable.
+And while messaging matters, it is optimizing the wrong variable.

 A mediocre message sent at the perfect moment outperforms a brilliant message sent at the wrong time.
 Every time.

 Think about your own behavior.
-If you're actively frustrated with a tool and someone offers an alternative, you'll read a message with a typo in it.
-If you're not looking for anything, the most polished pitch in the world gets archived.
-Research backs this up: 71% of B2B decision-makers ignore emails that don't address their specific, current needs.
+If you are actively frustrated with a tool and someone offers an alternative, you will read a message with a typo in it.
+If you are not looking for anything, the most polished pitch in the world gets archived.
+Research backs this up: 71% of B2B decision-makers ignore emails that do not address their specific, current needs.

 The Spray-and-Pray Economics